pmcarlton/zotero-slack/README.md

 #### The Slack side:

 - Add an "Incoming Webhook" integration, copy the webhook URL (scroll down a bit to see it), and save the settings.
 - Add your copied webhook URL to the `slack-zotero-send.sh` program.
-Modify other values as needed.
+Modify other values as desired (you don’t need to use the cow icon, for instance).
 - Run `slack-zotero-send.sh` in the background
 - Enjoy being informed each time a paper is added and see who it's added by.